-The remainder of this paper is structured as follows: We first give an overview of the working principle of our coherent feedback platform for controlling a mechanical oscillator in an optical cavity.
-Next we develop a theoretical model of the feedback scheme, before we show experimental results on motional state control and its application to cooling.
-Finally we compare our theoretical results to those of measurementbased feedback for the specific task of cooling.
+The remainder of this paper is structured as follows.
+We first provide an overview of the working principle of our coherent feedback platform for controlling a mechanical oscillator in an optical cavity.
+Next, we develop a theoretical model of the feedback scheme, followed by our experimental results on motional state control and its application to cooling.
+Finally, we compare our theoretical results with those of measurement-based feedback for the specific task of cooling.